flosell/lambdacd/README.md

 ## Related projects

 * [lambdacd-cctray](https://github.com/flosell/lambdacd-cctray): Support for cctray.xml to integrate LambdaCD with build monitoring tools such as [nevergreen](http://nevergreen.io/) or [CCMenu](http://ccmenu.org/)
+* [lambdacd-mongodb](https://github.com/SimonMonecke/lambdacd-mongodb): Alternative persistence backend for LambdaCD, saving the pipeline state into MongoDB instead of the filesystem
+* [lambdacd-rest](https://github.com/SimonMonecke/lambdacd-rest): Alternative persistence backend for LambdaCD, delegating to a REST-service to take care of persistence
+* [lambdacd-state-controller](https://github.com/SimonMonecke/lambdacd-state-controller): Aggregator service for several instances of LambdaCD, backend for [lambdacd-rest](https://github.com/SimonMonecke/lambdacd-rest)

 ## Development